logitopia/jmortar-core-service/README.md

 # jmortar-core-service
-A library that takes care of managing SAAS and Microservice
+A library that takes care of creating SAAS Services and Microservices